 If your employer's 401(k) plan offers loans and doesn't restrict what you use the money for, then you can borrow from your 401(k) to buy a car.

 Not all 401(k) plans offer loans.
 When your employer launched your company's plan, he decided whether or not to permit loans.
 You can only borrow money from your 401(k) if it allows loans.

 If you can borrow from your 401(k), the IRS limits the amount you can borrow.
+You may borrow 50 percent of your vested amount up to a maximum of $50,000.
 If you have $100,000 or more in your account, you borrow up to $50,000.
 If you have $80,000 in your 401(k), you can only borrow up to $40,000.

 You need to repay your 401(k) car loan within five years.
-If you don't, it will count as a withdrawal and the IRS will charge you taxes and penalties.
+If you don't, it will count as a withdrawal, and the IRS will charge you taxes and penalties.
 You also need to pay interest on top of the loan balance.

 401(k) Loan Advantages

 A 401(k) car loan has several advantages over other types of debt.
-You don't need to pass a credit check to borrow from your 401(k), so you are guaranteed to get this money.
+You don't need to pass a credit check to borrow from your 401(k), so you are guaranteed to get the money.
 A 401(k) loan also generally charges a lower interest rate than a regular car loan.

 401(k) Loan Disadvantages

 The biggest problem with a 401(k) loan is the cost of not paying your loan on time.
 If you don't pay your loan back, the IRS counts the loan as a withdrawal.
 You'll owe income tax on the entire loan amount, and if you are younger than 59 1/2, you'll owe another 10 percent penalty on the loan.